saideep21/6ixplore-web1/text.md

 Discover locally, instantly

-We will help you discover experiences that you’ve missed at places perfectly suited to your mood, palate and pocket.
+We help you discover experiences that you’ve missed at places perfectly suited to your mood, palate and pocket.

-Curious About Our Team?
+We're launching soon!
-Find Out More
+Join our exclusive waitlist!

 ### Body